TeamCity supports Git out of the box. Git source control with Azure DevOps Services is supported (see authentication notes below ).

 Interval in seconds between connection attempts

-_TeamCity checks the state of this property only if the "Use mirrors" option is disabled in the VCS root settings. _
+TeamCity checks the state of this property only if the "Use mirrors" option is disabled in the VCS root settings.

-By default, if you disable "Use mirrors", TeamCity will clone the repository under the build's working directory.
+By default, if you disable "Use mirrors ", TeamCity will clone the repository under the build's working directory.

-Agent configuration for Git:
+Build parameters for Git:

 When checkout on agent: whether TeamCity should use native SSH implementation.